tnn1t1s/satellite/README.md

 # Satellite

-Satellite monitors, alerts on, and self-heals your Mesos cluster.
+Satellite is a monitoring, alerting and analysis solution for large scale Mesos clusters.
+It was developed and tested at scale by the Satellite core development team.

 ## Overview